rackerlabs/support-how-to/content/how-to/rackspace-email/rackspace-email-storage-maintenance-and-best-practices/index.md

 ### Check mailbox storage in webmail

 1. Log in to [apps.rackspace.com](https://apps.rackspace.com/index.php).
-2. Click your username in the upper-right hand corner.
-The dropdown menu displays the current mailbox storage.
+2. Click your username in the upper right-hand corner.
+The drop-down menu displays the current mailbox storage.

    {{<image src="RSEstorageWebmailSC1.png" alt="" title="">}}